visgl/luma.gl/docs/fx.md

 ### Syntax:

-	PhiloGL.Fx.compute(from, to, delta);
+	LumaGL.Fx.compute(from, to, delta);

 ### Examples:

 Creating a simple animation instance that transitions an object's height from a value to another one.
-We use `PhiloGL.Fx.compute` to interpolate between two number values.
+We use `LumaGL.Fx.compute` to interpolate between two number values.

 {% highlight js %}
   var obj = {};
   //create a Fx instance
-  var fx = new PhiloGL.Fx({
+  var fx = new LumaGL.Fx({
     duration: 1500,
-    transition: PhiloGL.Fx.Transition.Back.easeOut,
+    transition: LumaGL.Fx.Transition.Back.easeOut,
     onCompute: function(delta) {
       //access from and to from the options object var from = this.opt.from,
           to = this.opt.to;

-      obj.height = PhiloGL.Fx.compute(from, to, delta);
+      obj.height = LumaGL.Fx.compute(from, to, delta);
     },
     onComplete: function() {
       alert("completed!");